Sample Wedding Ceremony Program

 THE WEDDING SERVICE UNITING

-A Sample Wedding Ceremony Order of Service:
+A Sample Wedding Ceremony Program Order of Service:

 Prelude: Can be Solo [parents, grandparents ushered in]

-Bridesmaids Processional:"Cannon" by Pachelbel
+Bridesmaids Processional:"Canon" by Pachelbel

 Bridal Processional: "Bridal Chorus" by Wagner